khaunt/SDL_Intro/README.md

-This is a intro project for SDL
+## This is a intro project for SDL

+Simple test to display two paddles and a moving ball.